 Just remember that this is all a general overview of what you may expect when filing a workers’ comp or personal injury claim.
 The best way to determine how to seek compensation (and to optimize your chances of collecting what you are owed) is to hire a lawyer.

-Attorney Brian L. Elstein has years of experience handling both Miami workers’ compensation and personal injury claims.
+Attorney Brian L. Elstein has years of experience handling Miami personal injury and worker’s compensation claims.
 To learn more about what he and our team at Elstein Legal can do for you, contact us today to schedule your free consultation.